MicrosoftDocs/sdk-api/sdk-api-src/content/winfax/ns-winfax-_fax_eventw.md

 The receiving device is ringing.

+##### - EventId.FEI_ABORTING

+The device is aborting a fax job.

 ##### - EventId.FEI_ROUTING

 The receiving device is routing a received fax document.

+##### - EventId.FEI_MODEM_POWERED_ON

+The modem device was turned on.

+##### - EventId.FEI_MODEM_POWERED_OFF

+The modem device was turned off.

+##### - EventId.FEI_IDLE

+The device is idle.

+##### - EventId.FEI_FAXSVC_ENDED

+The fax service has terminated.
+For more information, see the following Remarks section.

-##### - EventId.FEI_SENDING
+##### - EventId.FEI_ANSWERED

-The sending device is transmitting a page of fax data.
+The receiving device answered a new call.

+##### - EventId.FEI_FAXSVC_STARTED

+The fax service has started.
+For more information, see the following Remarks section.

+##### - EventId.FEI_JOB_QUEUED

+The fax job has been queued.

+##### - EventId.FEI_DELETED

+The fax job has been processed.
+The job identifier for the job is no longer valid.

+##### - EventId.FEI_NEVENTS

+The total number of fax events received.
+For more information, see the following Remarks section.

 ## -remarks

 After a fax client application receives the <b>FEI_FAXSVC_ENDED</b> message from the fax service, it will no longer receive fax events.
-To resume receiving fax events, the application must call the <a href="https://msdn.microsoft.com/en-us/library/ms691325(v=VS.85).aspx">FaxInitializeEventQueue</a> function again when the fax service restarts.
+To resume receiving fax events, the application must call the <a href="https://msdn.microsoft.com/921007cf-a836-4e90-a544-b320eea2bd54">FaxInitializeEventQueue</a> function again when the fax service restarts.
 The application can determine if the fax service is running by using the service control manager.

 If the application receives events using notification messages, it can use the <b>FEI_NEVENTS</b> event.
 If the message is between the application's base window message and the base window message + <b>FEI_NEVENTS</b>, then the application can process the message as a fax window message.
-An application specifies the base window message using the <i>MessageStart</i> parameter to the <a href="https://msdn.microsoft.com/en-us/library/ms691325(v=VS.85).aspx">FaxInitializeEventQueue</a> function; the base window message must be greater than the <a href="https://msdn.microsoft.com/en-us/library/ms644931(v=VS.85).aspx">WM_USER</a> message.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/ms691909(v=VS.85).aspx">FaxClose</a> and <a href="https://msdn.microsoft.com/en-us/library/ms692290(v=VS.85).aspx">Enabling an Application to Receive Notifications of Fax Events</a>.
+An application specifies the base window message using the <i>MessageStart</i> parameter to the <a href="https://msdn.microsoft.com/921007cf-a836-4e90-a544-b320eea2bd54">FaxInitializeEventQueue</a> function; the base window message must be greater than the <a href="_win32_WM_USER">WM_USER</a> message.
+For more information, see <a href="https://msdn.microsoft.com/d2a59e30-24bd-4a65-ba9b-8187ed6f53f6">FaxClose</a> and <a href="https://msdn.microsoft.com/f226b757-af51-4161-95d5-1c73bf1ccbef">Enabling an Application to Receive Notifications of Fax Events</a>.